 The Group exposed to the risk of price changes arising from equity and debt instruments.
 The instrument is held for strategic purposes, not for trade purposes.
-Equity and debt instruments valued at fair value as of the end of the reporting period are $\mbox{$\mathbb{W}$}19,100$ million and $\mbox{$\mathbb{W}$}51,713$ million, respectively, at the end of the current and prior terms, and the effect of price changes on equity is $\mbox{$\mathbb{W}$}1,910$ million and $\mbox{$\mathbb{W}$}5,171$ million, respectively, if different variables are constant and the price of equity instruments fluctuate by 10 percent.
+As of December 31, 2022 and 2021, equity and debt instruments measured at fair value amount to \$92,744 million and \$19,100 million, respectively, and the effect of price changes on equity is \$9,274 million and \$1,910 million, respectively, if other variables are constant and the price of equity instruments fluctuate by 10 percent.

-39.4 Capital risk management
+38.4 Capital risk management